SBOSE550/ai-website-scraper-Powered-by-Google_gemini/README.md

 - **Handling Websites with Login:** If the website requires a login, it prompts users for their credentials.

-- **Using AI to Summarize:** The system uses an AI service to help extract the most relevant information based on what the user is interested in.
+- **Using AI to Summarize:** The system uses the Gemani API to help extract the most relevant information based on what the user is interested in.

 - **Download Options:** Users can download the final extracted data in different formats (CSV, text, or PDF) for easy sharing or further analysis.